Have you ever had a moment when you realized, with utter dismay, that your best health habits seem to be giving wimpier and wimpier results?

 - Second guessing myself and my body

 - Sleep deprivation

 Imagine there is a valve somewhere in your body that allows good things to come in.
-The easiest example is swallowing, good food going into your stomach, or allowing fresh air into your lungs – but pretend it’s for ALL good things.

 Over time, the valve can get clogged, squeaky, and slow, and eventually stop opening to allow goodness to flow through, like if something caused you to not be able to swallow, or your esophagus or windpipe was not working.